 If no primary key is defined and a logical key is not defined an identity column will be created.
+This requires the user be authorized to modify the schema, or else the job may fail.

 Edit Logical Key

 Specify a logical key for the table(s) you've selected.
 Check that the column(s) specified exist in the table(s).
 Masking jobs will fail if the key column does not exist in the table(s).